Best Scuba Diving & Snorkeling Spots In Thailand

 However, if you head to the right places, you have an opportunity to create an adventure of a lifetime that will remain etched in your mind forever!

-Whichever way you decide to travel, here are some of the top spots to consider adding to your itinerary.
+Whichever way you decide to travel, here are some of the top Thailand dive destinations to consider going to see.

 1. King Cruiser Wreck, Phuket